curv3d/curv/ideas/Curv3.md

 * Build a C++ API for building CSG trees that render as GLSL shaders in the GL view window.
-* Define a Curv Shape3D builtin type, define some builtins that return shapes, alter TeaCAD to display shapes in a GL window.
+* Define a Curv Shape3D builtin type, define some builtins that return shapes, alter Curv to display shapes in a GL window.

 ## Compiling Curv into GLSL
 To start with, 'dist' will take a vec3 parameter, and the body will compute